laurolins/nanocube/README.md

 ## Simple test script

 If you believe there may be a problem with the crime nanocube, try running 'nctest.sh' in the `test` subdirectory.
-It will make some queries of the nanocube (change the script if you are not using port 29512) and produces `out.txt`.
+It will make some queries of the nanocube (change the script if you are not using port 29512) and compare the results to known results that we gathered ourselves (for both Ubuntu 14.04 and MacOS 10.10).
+If the results match, it will report 'SUCCESS'.
+In the case of FAILURE, it may still be a simple discrepancy so you should look at the output to see if the results may simply be sorted differently.

+<!--
+ and produces `out.txt`.
 Please compare your results with the expected results generated on MacOSX 10.10 or Ubuntu 14.04.

-<!--
-compare the results to known results that we gathered ourselves.
-If the results match, it will report 'SUCCESS'.
 -->

 ```